udacity/create-your-own-adventure/english/dream/fly/space/space.md

 But wait!
 When you look closely this boy, you recognized him.
 It's me !
 It's me when I was five years old.
 I was forced to steal by a bad man after the divorce of my parents.
 I was too young to remember his face.
-But now, I look around the street and this tow person in front of me, suddenly, all the blurred memory become clear.
+While I am trying hard to recall his face, suddenly, all the blurred memory become clear.
 Then you hear the sound of [dragons](english\dragons\fire-everywhere.md) behind you.